Phase transitions induced by resonant light: a phenomenological approach: Results and Discussion

 \subsection{Qualitative Analysis}

 In what follows, we qualitatively examine the behavior of the proposed model under simple parameter conditions to determine whether it successfully captures the essential features we originally intended: a phase transition induced by light which is responsible for resonantly creating excitonic populations in one phase, lower its corresponding free energy minimum and for switch the exciton-mediated order parameter.
 Figure~\ref{fig:2} shows a representative example of the behavior predicted by our framework.
 We plot two curves corresponding to optical pumping at different frequencies, each resonant with one of the two excitonic phases.
 In these two cases, we also choose different initial values of the order parameter $\varphi(t=0)$ [see panel (a)], thereby demonstrating switching from phase 1 to phase 2 (and vice versa) depending on the chosen initial state.
 The results are relatively insensitive to moderate variations in the initial $\varphi$, since once the drive sufficiently tilts the free-energy landscape, the switching outcome is determined by the resonant excitation and stochastic forces.
 Both the order-parameter field $\varphi$ and the excitonic envelopes $\psi_j$ are treated as \emph{dimensionless} variables and every numerical quantity that follows is expressed in terms of a characteristic microscopic time chosen as the relaxation time of the order parameter ($\tau_{\varphi}$).
+For the generic demonstration here, we adopt ultrafast order-parameter relaxation, fast optical dephasing compatible with low-temperature exciton linewidths, and a comparatively slower thermal relaxation; these choices lie within commonly reported ranges and are not material-specific~\cite{beaurepaire1996ultrafast,giannetti2016ultrafast,kirilyuk2010ultrafast}.
 The free energy scale $F_0$ is chosen according to $\alpha_0 T_0/F_0 = 36$.
 With this convention, we adopt the following set of parameters for the simulations shown in Fig.~\ref{fig:2}: the exciton linewidths satisfy $\gamma_{1}\tau_{\varphi}=\gamma_{2}\tau_{\varphi} = 0.07$, the exciton-exciton non-linearity is given by $a \tau_{\varphi}/\hbar = 0.001$, and the thermal relaxation time $\tau_T/\tau_{\varphi} = 1$ (in a material-specific study, e.g. for \ce{CrI3}, one would typically choose $\tau_T \sim 10\,\tau_\varphi$).
 The bath temperature is set as $T_0/T_r = 1.2$, ensuring that the system remains below the equilibrium phase-transition temperature during the entire protocol.
 For the shape-selective factor expressed in Eq.~\eqref{eq:psi_dynamics_sel_S}, we set $\Delta\varphi = 0.4$, while the pump strength is quoted in the natural units $P_0 \tau_{\varphi}/\hbar$.
 The thermal coefficients are $b_1 \tau_{\varphi}/T_0 = b_2 \tau_{\varphi}/T_0 = 3\times10^{-4}$ and $a_T \tau_{\varphi}/T_0 = 3\times10^{-4}$[$P_0^{-2}$].
 In the dimensionless Landau functional [Eq.~\eqref{eq:Landau}], the left coefficients are chosen as $\gamma_0/F_0 = 0.5$, and $\beta/F_0 = 12$.
 Finally, the white-noise term is normalized so that $\sqrt{2k_B T_0 \tau_{\varphi} /(F_0 \tau_\eta)} = 0.2$.